acl2017/acl2017.github.io/_pages/testing/program.md

                 if (numChosenItems == 0) {
                     if (includePlenaryInSchedule) {
                         vex.dialog.confirm({
-                            message: "The PDF will contain only the plenary sessions since no papers were chosen.
+                            message: "The PDF will contain only the plenary sessions since nothing was chosen.
 Proceed?",
                             callback: function (value) {
                                 if (value) {
                                     generatePDFfromTable();